Ja'afar of Negeri Sembilan

-Tuanku Ja’afar ibni Almarhum Tuanku Abdul Rahman GCB (Jawi: توانكو جعفر ابن المرحوم توانكو عبدالرحمن; 19 July 1922 – 27 December 2008) was the tenth Yang di-Pertuan Agong (King) of Malaysia from 26 April 1994 until 25 April 1999 and the tenth Yang Di-Pertuan Besar (Ruler) of Negeri Sembilan.
+Ja’afar ibni Almarhum Tuanku Abdul Rahman GCB (Jawi: توانكو جعفر ابن المرحوم توانكو عبدالرحمن; 19 July 1922 – 27 December 2008) was the Yang di-Pertuan Besar of Negeri Sembilan from 1967 until his death in 2008, and the tenth Yang di-Pertuan Agong (King of Malaysia), from 1994 to 1999.

 Early life and education

-Duli Yang Maha Mulia Tuanku Abdul Rahman ibni Almarhum Tuanku Muhammad married Che Engku Maimunah bt Abdullah nee Dulcie Campbell in 1919.
-The couple subsequently divorced.
-They had two sons and two daughters who are Tuanku Ja'afar, Tunku Abdullah, Tunku Aidah and Tunku Sheila.
-Tuanku Ja'afar ibni Almarhum Tuanku Abdul Rahman was born on 19 July 1922 in Klang, Selangor and was raised in Seri Menanti, Negeri Sembilan.
+Tuanku Ja'afar ibni Almarhum Tuanku Abdul Rahman was born on 19 July 1922 in Klang, Selangor to Tuanku Abdul Rahman ibni Almarhum Tuanku Muhammad and his wife Che Engku Maimunah binti Abdullah and was raised in Seri Menanti, Negeri Sembilan.
+His mother was of mixed Irish and Anglo-Indian descent.

 Growing up in an affectionate and considerate family had a profound impact on Tuanku Ja'afar's character.
-He had a very close relationship with all his siblings.
+He had a very close relationship with his siblings.
 He also emulated his father's practice of visiting the local villagers and performing Friday prayers at Masjid Seri Menanti with his subjects.
-This childhood experience helped form Tuanku Ja'afar's extraordinary character as an approachable and highly respected individual.
+This childhood experience helped form Tuanku Ja'afar as an approachable and highly respected individual.
 Tuanku Ja'afar received his primary education at the Seri Menanti Malay School.
-Tuanku Ja'afar then continued his studies at the Malay College Kuala Kangsar or better known as MCKK.
+Tuanku Ja'afar then continued his studies at the Malay College Kuala Kangsar (MCKK).
 Sports were a compulsory subject at MCKK.
-Thanks to his zeal and talent for sports, Tuanku Ja'afar shone in a number of sports and was made the captain for five teams which were cricket, tennis, squash, football and hockey.
-On top of that, Tuanku Ja'afar was also an impressive badminton and chess player.
-It was at MCKK that he became close with Tun Abdul Razak Hussein, who was the second Prime Minister of Malaysia.
+Tuanku Ja'afar was good at several sports and was made the captain of the cricket, tennis, squash, football and hockey teams.
+On top of that, Tuanku Ja'afar was also a skilled badminton and chess player.
+It was at MCKK that he became close with Abdul Razak Hussein, who would become the second Prime Minister of Malaysia.

 In 1940, after graduating from MCKK, Tuanku Ja'afar furthered his studies at Raffles College, Singapore.
-At the time, Raffles College was one of the popular higher education institutions in South East Asia.

-Tuanku Ja'afar had always favoured sports over studies.
-As a keen tennis player, he would always play with Lee Kuan Yew, the first Prime Minister of Singapore.
-Tuanku Ja'afar, who was supposed to complete the three-year programme, unfortunately had to return to Malaya due to the start of the Second World War in December 1941.
+At the time, Raffles College was a popular higher education institution in Southeast Asia.
+Tuanku Ja'afar had favoured sports over studies.
+As a keen tennis player, he would always play with Lee Kuan Yew, who became the first Prime Minister of Singapore.
+Tuanku Ja'afar, who was supposed to complete the three-year programme, had to return to Malaya due to the start of World War II in December 1941.